What Is Cross Drainage Work?

 A cross-drainage work is generally a very costly item and should be avoided as far as possible by

 Types of Cross Drainage Works.

-Depending upon the relative levels and discharges, cross-drainage works may be of the following types:
+Depending upon the relative levels and discharges, there are various types of aqueduct and cross-drainage works, which may be of the following types:

 1. C.D.
 Works Carrying the Canal Over the Drainage